paulogabe1/content-transform-agent/README.md

 completed successfully in a single live execution, not just a workflow file that looks plausible on paper.

-## What I'd build next

-- A **research/competitive-intel agent** -- same shape as this one, but the "source" step is a web-search tool call instead of a pasted transcript, so it can watch a topic rather than process a document someone hands it.
-- **Guardrails on the Writer agent** -- a review step (rule-based or a third "editor" agent) that checks the draft against a style guide before it's treated as done.
-- **Structured output** instead of markdown-in-a-string, so results can be piped straight into a CMS API rather than pasted by hand.

 ## Notes

 - Sample input (`sample_input/transcript_sample.txt`) is original